-- Payment of the \$30 application fee - Evidence of an earned baccalaureate degree in nursing from an NLNAC-accredited program - Hold licensure as a registered nurse in the state where the student's clinical experience will be precepted - An undergraduate QPA of 2.75 on a 4.00 scale or a graduate QPA of 3.0 on a 4.0 scale - One year of recent full-time clinical practice or two years of part-time clinical practice; submit a resume describing professional experience - Demonstrated ability in typing, using computer keyboard and using a word processing package - Interview with a member of the CU, EU, or SRU nursing faculty
+- Payment of the \$30 application fee - Evidence of an earned baccalaureate degree in nursing from an NLNAC- or CCNE-accredited program - Hold licensure as a registered nurse in the state where the student's clinical experience will be precepted - An undergraduate QPA of 2.75 on a 4.00 scale or a graduate QPA of 3.0 on a 4.0 scale - One year of recent full-time clinical practice or two years of part-time clinical practice; submit a resume describing professional experience - Interview with a member of the CU, EU, or SRU nursing faculty

-- · Verification of professional liability insurance - Two recommendation forms to be completed by physicians, registered nurses, supervisors, and/or teachers who have first-hand knowledge of applicant's professional performance - Ability to analyze statistical data; applicants may demonstrate competency in statistics by providing evidence of course work successfully completed in the past or current enrollment in a basic statistics course.
+- Verification of professional liability insurance - Two recommendation forms to be completed by physicians, registered nurses, supervisors, and/or teachers who have first-hand knowledge of applicant's professional performance - Ability to analyze statistical data; applicants may demonstrate competency in statistics by providing evidence of course work successfully completed in the past or current enrollment in a basic statistics course. - All students are required to maintain certification in CPR throughout the clinical course work. - Health forms are no longer required for admission to MSN program.
+However clinical agencies that may require certain health requirements which must be met prior to clinical practice in that agency.
+It is the student's responsibility to meet those requirements.
+All fees incurred in attaining health requirements are the responsibility of the student.
+The faculty reserves the right to request medical clearance from a student prior to clinical placement.